railwayapp/docs/src/docs/overview/advanced-concepts.md

 ### Deploy Options

-Deployments are created with some default options that can be overriden.
+Deployments are created with some default options that can be overridden.
 Some of the options available are -
 - **Replicas**:  By default, your deployment will go out with a single instance.
 With replicas, you have the ability to scale up your deployment instances.
 - **Deployment Region**: Deployments are pushed to the `us-west1` region unless a different region is specified.
 - **Scheduled Executions**:  Your deployment will be run once by default.
 If the service is intended to be a scheduled task of sorts, you can create a cron schedule.